-Using a mixer whip room temperature butter for about 5 minutes or until it is very fluffy and pale in color.
+With a mixer, whip room temperature butter for about 5 minutes or until it is very fluffy and pale in color.
 Scrape the bowl several times throughout the process.
 Now, while continuing to whip, pour the condensed milk down the side of the bowl.
 Minimally whip to avoid the buttercream from separating.

 Once you have all of your layers baked and completely cooled, start layering the cake with cream.
-Put a dab of frosting on a platter and place the first layer of cake on top, then press to adhere.
+Add a dab of frosting to a platter and place the first layer of cake on top pressing to adhere.

 Split the cake into two equal parts down the middle and stack them on top of each other gluing them with some buttercream.
 Now your cake has 6 layers, instead of 3.

 If you would like the intricate latice design on top, you will need to make additional buttercream with 8 oz of butter (2 sticks) and 1 can sweetened condensed milk, by following the same directions on how to make the Russian Buttercream as above.